telerik/uwp-docs/controls/radbusyindicator/busyindicator-overview.md

 # Overview

-> RadBusyIndicator is available for Windows 8.1 and Windows Pnone 8.1.
+> RadBusyIndicator is available for Windows 8.1 and Windows Phone 8.1.

 The RadBusyIndicator control allows you to display an animation which indicates that your application is busy waiting for an asynchronous operation to finish.
 The control comes with a bunch of predefined animations that can be easily set.
 You can define your own animations and use them with the RadBusyIndicator control.